IBM/guardium-helm/README.md

 ```

 **What the chart does automatically:**
-1. Mounts your PEM certificate at `/var/vascanner/certs/vascanner.pem`
+1. ✅ Mounts your PEM certificate at `/var/vascanner/certs/vascanner.pem`
-2. Sets environment variables to tell the VA Scanner to use PKCS12 keystore
+2. ✅ Sets environment variables to tell the VA Scanner to use PKCS12 keystore
-3. VA Scanner application automatically:
+3. ✅ VA Scanner application automatically:
    - Reads the PEM certificate
    - Creates a PKCS12 keystore (`.p12` file) at runtime
    - Imports the full certificate chain (including Internal Root CA)
    - Uses this keystore for SSL/TLS validation

+**You do NOT need to:**
+- ❌ Manually create a `.p12` file
+- ❌ Convert certificates yourself
+- ❌ Configure keystore properties
+- ❌ Access the pod to make changes

 **Verification:**
 After deployment, check the logs to confirm automatic keystore creation: